How Euler would compute the Euler-Poincar\'e characteristic of a Lie superalgebra: Another method to the rescue?

 \begin{proof} By multiplicativity,

-for any two $G$-color vector spaces, with existence of the Euler-Poincar\'e characteristics on the right side implies the existence of Euler-Poincar\'e characteristics on the left side.
+for any two $G$-color vector spaces, with existence of the Euler-Poincar\'e characteristics on the right-hand side implies the existence of Euler-Poincar\'e characteristics on the left-hand side.
 Note that, unlike (\ref{twist}), this is no longer a sole consequence of multiplication rule in a group ring, but follows from the rule of series multiplication and postulated multiplicativity of $(S)$.
-Twisting of tensor product (like in \S \ref{section-color}) obviously does not affect the left side of (\ref{twist-borel}), so the same equality holds for the twisted tensor product $\widehat\otimes$.
+Twisting of tensor product (like in \S \ref{section-color}) obviously does not affect the left-hand side of (\ref{twist-borel}), so the same equality holds for the twisted tensor product $\widehat\otimes$.

 Now, (\ref{decomp}) implies, in a fashion similar to (\ref{prod}):